NickyPeto/life-bank/README.md

 Life Bank aims to introduce Fintech in the current market, increase the user experience and allow a fast, easy and secure management of their economies.

-At the same time, suers can make purchases, invest in the market, pay for services and more.
+At the same time, users can make purchases, invest in the market, pay for services and more.